 Prayer is powerful.
 Without it, life is empty and meaningless.
 Marriage without prayer is like trying to plant seeds without giving them the necessary water and sunshine to make them grow.
 Adding God to the marriage partnership enables both spouses to receive the benefit of personal progress, tailor made for their individual needs.

-Of all the people in the world, you are most closely connected to your spouse.
-You are in a position to do enormous good, should you choose to do so.
-You know your spouse better then anyone.
-You know strengths and weaknesses, likes and dislikes, hopes and dreams.
-You have the power to bring happiness or misery.
+We are in a position to do enormous good, should we choose to do so.
+We know our spouse better then anyone.
+We know strengths and weaknesses, likes and dislikes, hopes and dreams.
+We have the power to bring happiness or misery.

 Marriage is not an easy proposition.
 Two people from different backgrounds come together to form a single social unit that becomes the basis for the rest of their lives.
 What happens within that home affects everything, including career, family, extended family, relationships, and finances.
 There is nothing in marriage that does not matter.
 It all matters.

-Petitioning Almighty God in behalf of your spouse gives you additional strength.
-It enables an eternal perspective to shed itself forth on your life.
-You see things differently.
-You experience life with a concern for your spouse and family's better future, and make decisions accordingly.
+Petitioning Almighty God in behalf of our spouse gives us additional strength.
+It enables an eternal perspective to shed itself forth on our life.
+We see things differently.
+We experience life with a concern for our spouse and family's better future, and make decisions accordingly.

-When you pray, express gratitude for your marriage and the blessing of having someone to love.
+When we pray, we do well to express gratitude for our marriage and the blessing of having someone to love.
 Many people go through life without this gift.
-Giving gratitude to God for your spouse will help you to see the good qualities and little things that make a positive difference.
+Giving gratitude to God for our spouse will help us to see the good qualities and little things that make a positive difference.

 Marriage is God's great schoolhouse.
 It is the only place on earth where we learn and develop those characteristics that enable us to return to his presence.
 We start with love and a desire to serve our spouse, and before we know it, we become acquainted with unselfishness, a sense of humor, humility, charity, and hope.